Last Updated on April 16, 2022 by Grow with Bovees

 This product does have a noticeable vinegar smell that bothers some users, but it usually lasts only for a day or two.
-Another thing customers dislike is the spray bottle that comes with the liquid.
+Another thing customers dislike is the bottle that comes with the liquid.
 They commented that it tends to get blocked or leak easily.
 And a product like this is still corrosive, so you don’t want it all over your hands.

 - Fast-acting weed killer.